 Dostoevsky Hotel, St Petersburg, Russia

 Opposite the Vladimir Cathedral, the Dostoevsky is a simple and clean three star hotel in the western style, offering excellent value.
-The hotel is close to many shops and amenities, with good access to the very centre of St Petersburg.
+The hotel is close to many shops and amenities, with good access to the very center of St Petersburg.

 Speak to someone